 Advertising production costs are deferred and expensed the first time the advertisement is shown.
-Advertising and media costs are expensed as incurred and for the years ended December 31, 2015, 2014 and 2013, totaled approximately \$106,000, \$110,500 and \$112,000, respectively, and are included in selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
+Advertising and media costs are expensed as incurred and for the years ended December 31, 2016, 2015 and 2014, totaled approximately \$124,600, \$106,000 and \$110,500, respectively, and are included in selling, general and administrative expenses in the accompanying consolidated statements of comprehensive (loss) income.